sherifhamdyhamdy/Java-Mentorship-Program/README.md

 ## ⛓️ Constraints

-- One physical server hosts the web application, database, and web container.
+- One physical server hosts the web application, database, and application server.
 - Legacy stack usage is mandatory (e.g., Apache Tomcat, Cloudscape DB).
 - HTTP-based communication (no HTTPS).
 - Must operate within the confines of current hardware and middleware capabilities.